How to Manage the ‘Wanting-to-fix-my-Partner’ Pattern

 • Show him how to listen.
 Show him just how loved you feel when he keeps eye contact as you talk; when he responds to what you say; when he asks you questions.
 Tell him particularly when his good listening gets a result, when it helps you make the right decision or feel more positive about a situation.

 • Show him how to talk, particularly about sensitive issues.
 Look out for his signals of wanting to confide – a broody silence, more hugs than usual, seeming irritable.
 When you spot these signs, give him space to express himself and he will slowly learn that opening up is a positive thing to do.
-Continue reading Are You Communicating Effectively in Your Relationship?
+Continue Reading Are You Communicating Effectively in Your Relationship?
 Part 2…

 Are You Communicating Effectively in Your Relationship?
 Part 1

-November 27, 2008 at 4:36 pm | In communication, love, relationship, self development | 2 Comments
+November 27, 2008 at 4:36 pm | Posted in communication, love/relationship/marriage, self development/motivation | 2 Comments

 Tags: , , ,